- GET INVOLVED

 - NEWS & EVENTS

-Thank you for adhering to these Winter 2021-2022 RESPECT THE PLAY practices:
+Thank you for adhering to these Summer 2022 RESPECT THE PLAY practices:

 These practices may change and Vermont Adaptive reserves the right to make updates as Federal, local, and industry guidance change.
-We anticipate some version of this to be in place for the entire winter.
 If you have questions about these RESPECT THE PLAY practices, or you are concerned that you may not be able to meet them, please speak with the Program Coordinator at your location.

 Reservations are required and spots are limited.